sfc-gh-miwhitaker/documentrodeo/README.md

 ## What This Demo Shows

-Upload a PDF or text document to Snowflake, then ask questions about it - all within a single Streamlit in Snowflake app. **Zero external dependencies.**
+Upload a text document, then ask questions about it - all within a single Streamlit in Snowflake app. **Zero external dependencies.**

 ```
 ┌─────────────────────────────────────────────────────────────────────┐